opensourcefeed/opensourcefeed.github.io/_posts/2021-02-12-fedora-wallpapers-since-fedora-core-1.md

 ---
-title: "Fedora Wallpapers since Fedora Core 1"
+title: Fedora Wallpapers from Fedora Core 1 to Fedora 34 Workstation
 layout: post
+categories:
+- fedora
-categories: fedora release
+- release
 image: "/assets/images/post-images/fedora-wallpaper/Fedora 13.jpg"
+tags:
+- fedora
+- wallapapers
+- gallery
 ---

 **Wallpaper** is the first piece of artwork that catches the attention of an average computer user.
 For an operating system, it is important to have a good looking wallpaper if it is oriented towards beginners.